On continuation and convex Lyapunov functions: Conclusion and future work

-To return to Section~\ref{sec:stab:project}, the space of dynamical systems over $\mathbb{R}^n$ with $0$ being GAS subject to the existence of a convex Lyapunov function is path-connected and in that sense practically convenient.
+{ We showed that the space of dynamical systems over $\mathbb{R}^n$ with $0$ being GAS subject to the existence of a (generalized) convex Lyapunov function is path-connected, see Section~\ref{sec:homotopy:path}.
+As a byproduct we derived necessary conditions for smooth, convex (control) Lyapunov functions to exist.}

-To elaborate, the necessary conditions as set forth in Section~\ref{sec:cvx} allow one to check if a problem at hand is at least not infeasible,~\textit{e.g.}, when searching for $g$-convex (control) Lyapunov functions.
-In the context of policy optimization, when starting with a pre-stabilized system (a controller that at least ``\textit{works}''), one likes to be sure that the pre-stabilized system can be safely transformed to the optimally controlled system throughout the optimization/learning process.
-Indeed, this desire boils down to the initial and final system being homotopic through qualitatively equivalent systems.
-There is work in this area in the context of linear optimal control~\cite{ref:bu2019lqr,ref:ECCJongeneelKuhn21}, but further extensions are largely lacking.
+There is recent work regarding paths in the space of stable dynamical systems in the context of linear optimal control~\cite{ref:bu2019lqr,ref:ECCJongeneelKuhn21}, but further extensions are largely lacking.
+We hope this article inspires more work.

-This work focused on the complete(d) $C^{0}$ setting with the emphasis on Euclidean space, future work aims at studying dynamical control systems under weaker regularity assumptions in more general spaces.
+This work focused on the complete $C^{0}$ setting with the emphasis on $\mathbb{R}^n$, future work aims at studying dynamical control systems under weaker regularity assumptions in more general spaces with the focus on more general attractors.

 Also, this work focused on the exploitation of a $g$-convex structure, however, more general structures have been proposed and studied,~\textit{e.g.}, a compositional structure~\cite{ref:Grune2021}.
-It seems worthwhile to study more structural assumptions along the lines of this note and previous work by Aeyels \& Sepulchre~\cite{ref:sepulchre1996homogeneous}.
+It seems worthwhile to study more structural assumptions along the lines of this article and previous work by Aeyels \& Sepulchre~\cite{ref:sepulchre1996homogeneous}. {For instance, one could consider \textit{weak convexity},~\textit{e.g.}, see~\cite{davis2019stochastic}, and similarly, one might consider other stability notions that provide for more structure, like \textit{exponential} stability \textit{cf.}~\cite{vidyasagar2022new}.